St Clement CE Primary Academy

 St Nicolas and St Mary CE Primary School has successfully applied to the Department for Education to set up a new ‘sister’ primary school in Shoreham.
 The local population is increasing and the new ‘Free School’, which will be part of the trust, aims to create more school places and meet the aspirations of local parents.

 The Free School is named after St Clement, the patron saint of mariners – perfect for a school in a seaside town with a busy harbour.
 This nautical theme will be reflected in the school’s curriculum and cross-curricular work.
-The St Clement core group are currently in discussions with the DfE about securing a suitable site for the new school.
+The Trust is in on-going discussions with the DfE about securing a suitable site for the new school and anticipated pupil numbers.
+The DfE has commissioned a review regarding basic need in Shoreham (August 2020) and we are awaiting the outcome.

 St Nicolas & St Mary CE Primary School